We have helped hundreds of students become better shooters, and in doing so, we’ve noticed that the SAME five mistakes crop up again and again!

 Slapping the trigger refers to an abrupt trigger pull causing a pistol’s sights to be disrupted at the ‘last second’ leading to an inaccurate shot.

-Instead, shooters ought to have a steady trigger pull to the rear with constant, but minimal pressure.
+Instead, shooters should have a steady trigger pull to the rear with constant, but minimal pressure.
 This will help ensure that the gun’s sights do not move when the shot breaks.

 Mistake 5: Not seeing what they need to see

-When we ask new shooters and beginners after taking a series of shots, we’ll ask them if they were paying attention to their sights, and if they were, we ask them what did they see and where were the sights on target.
+When we ask new shooters and beginners after taking a series of shots, we’ll ask them if they were paying attention to their sights, and if they were, we ask them what they saw and where the sights were on target.

 Many will eventually admit that they were not paying as much attention to their sights as they should have, so they are unsure where the shot would actually land on the target.